Advanced Diploma of Graphic Design

 We offer pathways into this course if you do not meet the entry requirements:

-- Certificate IV in Design with a pathway into Diploma of Graphic Design
+- Certificate IV in Design with a pathway into the Diploma of Graphic Design

 - Diploma of Graphic Design with a pathway into Advanced Diploma of Graphic Design